Drugs Used in Mechanical Ventilation Graphic

 42. What do analgesic drugs do?

-They help to decrease the sensation of pain without the loss of consciousness.
+They decrease the sensation of pain without causing loss of consciousness.

-43. What are the most common neuromuscular blocking sgents?
+43. What are the most common neuromuscular blocking agents?

-Pancuronium (Pavulon), vecuronium (Norcuron), rocuronium (Zemuron), cisatracurium (Nimbex), atracurium (Tracrium), and auccinylcholine (Anectine)
+Pancuronium (Pavulon), vecuronium (Norcuron), rocuronium (Zemuron), cisatracurium (Nimbex), atracurium (Tracrium), and succinylcholine (Anectine).

-44. What is a generic name of Pavulon, and what type of drug is it?
+44. What is the generic name for Pavulon, and what type of drug is it?

 Pancuronium; neuromuscular blocking agent.

-45. What is a generic name of Norcuron, and what type of drug is it?
+45. What is the generic name for Norcuron, and what type of drug is it?

 Vecuronium; neuromuscular blocking agent.

-46. What is a generic name of Zemuron, and what type of drug is it?
+46. What is the generic name for Zemuron, and what type of drug is it?

 Rocuronium; neuromuscular blocking agent.

-47. What is a generic name of Nimbex, and what type of drug is it?
+47. What is the generic name for Nimbex, and what type of drug is it?

 Cisatracurium; neuromuscular blocking agent.

-48. What is a generic name of Tracrium, and what type of drug is it?
+48. What is the generic name for Tracrium, and what type of drug is it?

 Atracurium; neuromuscular blocking agent.